Daily Leadership Thought #149 – Everyone Needs Downtime

 • When was the last time you went for a walk or hike and just enjoyed the experience?

-• Do you allow yourself time to read for pleasure and enjoyment?
+• Do you make time for reading for pleasure and enjoyment?

-• Do you feel guilty when you are not actually doing something you believe to be important or significant?
+• Do you ever feel uneasy when you’re not engaged in activities you consider important or significant?

-• How many times a day do you find yourself checking your email or text messages (and is this really necessary)?
+• How frequently do you find yourself checking your email or text messages, and is this truly essential?

-• How often are you rushing through your conversations and not really listening to what the other person is saying?
+• How frequently do you find yourself hurrying through conversations and not fully engaging with what the other person is expressing?

 • Do you regularly find yourself thinking about the next thing rather than being fully present in the moment?